sandpit/sandpit/README.md

 sandpit.start()
 ```

-You can see an example at <https://github.com/superhighfives/sandpit-demo>.
+You can grab an example from [https://github.com/superhighfives/sandpit-demo](https://github.com/superhighfives/sandpit-demo).

 ### Sticking with the script tag

-Alternatively, you can [use the latest **Sandpit** version](https://sandpitjs.com/lib/sandpit.min.js) in the browser, which is useful for [Codepen](https://codepen.io/) and the like.
+Alternatively, you can [use the latest **Sandpit** version](https://sandpitjs.com/lib/sandpit.min.js) in the browser, which is useful for [Codepen](https://codepen.io/superhighfives/pen/BpoPeJ) and the like.
+There's an [ES5](https://codepen.io/superhighfives/pen/RKroWB) version too.

 ``` js
 <script src="https://sandpitjs.com/lib/sandpit.min.js"></script>